garethr/garethr-docker/README.md

 }
 ```

-If you want to configure your package sources independently,
+If you want to configure your package sources independently, inform this module
-inform this module to not auto-include upstream sources:
+to not auto-include upstream sources (This is already disabled on Archlinux
+as there is no further upstream):

 ```puppet
 class { 'docker':